guestlinelabs/onekey/README.md

   -o, --out      Path where to save the translations -p, --project  Numeric id of the OneSky project
-  -f, --files    Names of the files to download from the OneSky project separated by commas -s, --secret   OneSky private key (it can be read from environment variable ONESKY_SECRET) -k, --apiKey   OneSky API key (it can be read from environment variable ONESKY_API_KEY) -c, --prettier [OPTIONAL] Path for the prettier config
+  -f, --files    Names of the files to download from the OneSky project separated by commas -s, --secret   OneSky private key (it can be read from environment variable ONESKY_PRIVATE_KEY) -k, --apiKey   OneSky API key (it can be read from environment variable ONESKY_PUBLIC_KEY) -c, --prettier [OPTIONAL] Path for the prettier config
 ```